 Mirrielees is a great community for students ready to prepare for their life after college.
-This apartment style community comes equipped with full kitchens and bathrooms that the residents maintain and make their own.
+Apartment-style rooms include full kitchens and bathrooms that the residents maintain and make their own.

-The majority of the community has 2-person occupancy rooms with a handful of triples.
-There are 4 computer clusters and 3 spacious lounges which provide a great space for studying and the many events hosted by the student staff.
+The rooms are mostly two-bedroom doubles with a few three-bedroom triples.
+Mirrielees has 4 computer clusters and 3 lounges (including a very spacious third-floor lounge with a pool table and craft area) that provide great spaces for studying and for the many events hosted by the student staff.

-All residents living in the Substance-Free area/spaces will be required to adhere to the Substance-Free Community Standards, outlined in the Pre-Assignment section of the Mirrielees House page (see below).
+All residents living in the Substance-Free halls are required to adhere to the Substance-Free Community Standards outlined below in the Pre-Assignment section.

 Lisa Hicks is originally from Winchester, Kentucky, and has also lived in Rhode Island, Illinois, Indiana, and Tennessee.
 She is a Core Instructor for Stanford Online High School, which means that she teaches philosophy to 8th-graders and 12th-graders who are probably convinced that she lives in the internet.
 Lisa did her undergraduate work at Brown, where she double-concentrated in Philosophy and English, and her graduate work at the University of Chicago, where she wrote her dissertation on Friedrich Nietzsche’s view of the self.
 (She insists that these were all reasonable things to do.)
 Lisa's previous roles at Stanford include teaching in SLE and serving as the Theme Manager in Ng House / Humanities House.
 She knits stuffed animals, bakes cupcakes using improbable ingredients, reads mystery novels and contemporary fiction, knows far too much Harry Potter trivia, and attends every play that she can fit into her schedule.
 Lisa would be happy for you to join her on her evening walk, and she will almost certainly make you a cup of tea if you ask nicely.